rothlab/tileseqMave/README.md

     * Pseudo-replicates: This parameter controls the strength of error regularization.
 It represents the number of pseudo-replicates assigned to the prior estimate of error during Baldi & Long error regularization.
 Must be at least 1.
     * SD threshold: An arbitrary standard deviation threshold below which variants should be considered "high-quality" as opposed to "low quality".
 This is not a hard filter, but it will determine the output of the "filter progression plot" in the selectionQC output.
 It is also used by the scaleScores module when "auto-pivot" is enabled, to determine the quality of variants that are included in calculating synonymous and nonsense log-ratio medians.
     * Last functional AA postion: The last amino acid position in the protein to be considered functional.
 That is, any residues after this can be cleaved off without affecting protein function.
 If this does not apply, use "Inf".
+    * Maxium logPhi SD: The maximum standard deviation allowed across ad-hoc replicates of logPhi calculated from all combinations of nonselect and select replicates.
+This parameter is only used if the corresponding filter is explictly enabled when calling `calcEnrichment`.
 12. **Score scaling pivots**: While this table is necessary for the `scaleScores` module, its exact contents cannot reasonably be chosen until after inspection of the `selectionQC` results.
 It is therefore not necessary to include until this step is performed.
 Its purpose is to manually define the pivot points for the score scaling.
 The pivot points represent the best guess for the expected behaviour of null-like and WT-like variants.
 The table has the following columns:
     * Condition: The ID of the selective condition to which this pivot point applies.
     * Time point: The ID of the time point to which this pivot point applies.